-- If your product is located on the Wild Atlantic Way, on the Causeway Coastal Route, in Ireland’s Ancient East or near a key visitor attraction mention that in your description.
-Show your staff or the people involved in your business to make it more welcoming.
+- If your product is located on the Wild Atlantic Way, on the Causeway Coastal Route, in Ireland’s Ancient East, in Irelands Hidden Heartlands or is one of Northern Ireland’s Embrace a Giant Spirit experiences ensure to mention that in your description.

 - Regularly update your website highlighting any special offers.

 - Insert GPS co-ordinates and use google maps to show the exact location of your business.

 CRM - Customer Relationship Management

 - Keep your consumer database up-to-date and correspond with your visitors on any new developments.
-Send them St. Patrick's Day cards and Christmas or New Year cards.
+Send them St. Patrick's Day cards and Christmas or New Year e-cards.
 Follow them on social media.

 - Incentivise previous customers to refer their friends to your business.
 Word of mouth is the most cost effective way to attract more visitors.

 - Ask your visitors to post their positive comments and / or images on TripAdvisor and social media platforms.

 - Ask permission from your visitors to put their testimonials on your website.